 After two long days of voting, the results of this year’s student council elections are finally in!
-On behalf of the Kingsley Voice Council, we would like to thank everyone who took time to vote and sincerely congratulate all the candidates who put themselves out there to run for a position on KSC.
+On behalf of the Kingsley Voice Council, we would like to thank everyone who took the time to vote and sincerely congratulate all the candidates who put themselves out there to run for a position on KSC.

 The results of the election will be presented in five chapters that will be posted incrementally throughout the day.
 The winners of the grade ten representatives will be reported on in this chapter of the King Student Council elections coverage.

 The race for grade ten reps this year resulted in an unprecedented three-way tie between Micah Casinader, Bella Ochinang and Vasuki Thayanantharajah.
 Congratulations to each representative on their victory!

 Micah is one of the newly-elected grade ten representatives, who chose to run this year to be “A voice for students”.

 As a grade ten rep, Micah will be liaising between the student council and his peers to make sure this unusual year goes as smoothly as possible, and that the needs of students do not go unheard amidst the erratic nature of the school year.